Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 • Prepare enough cash (Thai baht) for your fee.

-• All officers understand your English but it would be clear and easier for your Thai partner to communicate with the officers.
+• All officers understand English, but it would be clearer and easier for your Thai partner to communicate with the officers.

-• The officer told us there will be the police visiting us for checking in at our home.
+• The officer told us there will be police visiting us to check in at our home.

 • For the money in your bank, you can use your money while you are waiting for the approval (1 month) as long as the money is not going under the 400,000 baht for the marriage visa.
 Just call immigration on 25 May for this info.